+Words: Charles Wesley (1707-88)

+Music: Rowland Hugh Prichard (1811-87)

+Presider

-Words: Charles Wesley (1707-88) Music: Rowland Hugh Prichard (1811-87) Presider Blessed be God: Father, Son, and Holy Spirit.
+Blessed be God: Father, Son, and Holy Spirit.

+All

-All And blessed be God's kingdom, now and for ever.
+And blessed be God's kingdom, now and for ever.
 Amen.

-Presider Almighty God, unto whom all hearts are open, all desires known, and from whom no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of thy Holy Spirit, that we may perfectly love thee, and worthily magnify thy holy Name; through Christ our Lord.
+Presider Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
 Amen.

-GLORIA sung by all
+SONG OF PRAISE: Benedictus es Domine sung by all John Rutter

-Healey Willan

 Presider The Lord be with you.

-All And with thy spirit.
+All And also with you.

 Presider Let us pray.

-THE COLLECT OF THE DAY (said by all) All O Lord, who hast taught us that all our doings without charity are nothing worth: Send thy Holy Ghost and pour into our hearts that most excellent gift of charity, the very bond of peace and of all virtues, without which whosoever liveth is counted dead before thee.
-Grant this for thine only Son Jesus Christ's sake, who liveth and reigneth with thee and the same Holy Ghost, one God, now and for ever.
+THE COLLECT OF THE DAY

+All O Lord, you have taught us that without love whatever we do is worth nothing: Send your Holy Spirit and pour into our hearts your greatest gift, which is love, the true bond of peace and of all virtue, without which whoever lives is accounted dead before you.
+Grant this for the sake of your only Son Jesus Christ, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen.

+THE LITURGY OF THE WORD

+All are seated.

-THE LITURGY OF THE WORD THE LESSON: 1 Corinthians 15:35-38, 42-50 Someone will ask, "How are the dead raised?
+THE LESSON: 1 Corinthians 15:35-38, 42-50 Someone will ask, "How are the dead raised?
 With what kind of body do they come?"
 Fool!
 What you sow does not come to life unless it dies.
 And as for what you sow, you do not sow the body that is to be, but a bare seed, perhaps of wheat or of some other grain.
 But God gives it a body as he has chosen, and to each kind of seed its own body.
 So it is with the resurrection of the dead.
 What is sown is perishable, what is raised is imperishable.
 It is sown in dishonor, it is raised in glory.
 It is sown in weakness, it is raised in power.
 It is sown a physical body, it is raised a spiritual body.
 If there is a physical body, there is also a spiritual body.
 Thus it is written, "The first man, Adam, became a living being"; the last Adam became a life-giving spirit.
 But it is not the spiritual that is first, but the physical, and then the spiritual.
 The first man was from the earth, a man of dust; the second man is from heaven.
 As was the man of dust, so are those who are of the dust; and as is the man of heaven, so are those who are of heaven.
 Just as we have borne the image of the man of dust, we will also bear the image of the man of heaven.
 What I am saying, brothers and sisters, is this: flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable.
-LectorThe Word of the Lord.AllThanks be to God.
+Lector The Word of the Lord.